mudpuppy-rs/mudpuppy/user-guide/src/scripting/triggers.md

 name, or so that they're available for all MUDs you connect to.

-* The line that matched the trigger, as well as any regexp groups in the pattern are provided to the trigger callback function alongside the [SessionId] of the MUD.
+* The line that matched the trigger, as well as any regexp groups in the pattern are provided to the trigger callback function alongside the session ID of the MUD.

 <div class="warning">
 Note that all triggers are matched a line at a time.
 Multi-line triggers are not